NZCT Chamber Music Contest: Aim

 From the beginning, the contest has “gone beyond medals and prizes”.
-It has been credited with inspiring generations of musicians to pursue a career in music.
+It has been credited with inspiring generations of musicians to pursue a music career.
 A large proportion of New Zealand’s professional musicians participated in the contest while at school and many of these have gone on to tutor in the coaching program or have toured professionally with Chamber Music New Zealand.

 Gillian Ansell, of the New Zealand String Quartet, said the following of the contest in 2015.
 “Just by entering and participating with all your energy and commitment, makes you a kind of winner, so go into it with a very open mind and heart, and be engaged throughout the whole process, regardless of the outcome.
 And play with joy while you are performing, remembering the fact that you are giving a gift to everyone in the audience as well as the adjudicator, so their spirits can be moved, excited, uplifted by your performance.”